 As companies are migrating to the cloud to assure business continuity through remote working, cybercriminals are targeting the cloud more frequently.
 Cloud-based security risks include cloud misconfigurations, vulnerable cloud apps, and incomplete data deletion, which are the most common sources of cyberattacks.

-Internet of Things (IoT) devices and applications have been increasingly deployed by big organizations around the world.
-This enhanced connectivity, however, brings with it, a new set of security challenges putting them at risk.
+Big organizations around the world have increasingly deployed Internet of Things (IoT) devices and applications.
+This enhanced connectivity, however, brings with it a new set of security challenges, putting them at risk.
 Cybercriminals can exploit these vulnerabilities to gain control of devices and penetrate networks.

 Why is it necessary to protect from Cyber Threats?

-Cyber Security risks are present in every organization and not always under the direct monitoring and control of the IT security teams.
-Increasing connectivity (IoT), the rising adoption of cloud technology and services, as well as outsourcing mean larger cyber security threat vectors compared to the past.
+Cyber security risks are present in every organization and are not always under the direct monitoring and control of IT security teams.
+Increasing connectivity (IoT), the rising adoption of cloud technology and services, and outsourcing mean larger cyber security threat vectors compared to the past.

 Third-party and fourth-party risks are also on the rise, making cyber security risk management, vendor risk management, and third-party risk management all the more crucial for reducing the risk of data breaches by third parties.